SumoLogic/sumologic-documentation/docs/search/Behavior_Insights/LogExplain.md

 # LogExplain

-The **LogExplain** operator allows you to compare sets of structured logs based on events you're interested in.
+The **LogExplain** operator allows you to compare sets of structured logs based on events you are interested in.
 Structured logs can be in JSON, CSV, key-value, or any structured format.
 Often logs relevant to troubleshooting and security insights are scattered among other logs that show the expected behavior and performance.
 These logs